General Social Sciences

 Get Real-world Experience

-GSS majors can gain hands-on experience in their fields of interest through internships, study abroad programs, and other opportunities outside the classroom.
+GSS majors can gain experiential learning experience in their fields of interest through internships, study abroad programs, and other opportunities outside the classroom.

 The General Social Sciences Program offers scholarships for undergraduate students who show academic merit.
 Students can also seek funding through the College of Arts and Sciences, which awards various scholarships to both incoming students and those who are already attending the UO.